-The following information is to be used as a guide to the delivery of Australia Post mail to expeditioners based at the Australian Antarctic Division (AAD), in Antarctica or at subantarctic stations.
+The following information is to be used as a guide to the delivery of mail articles to expeditioners based at the Australian Antarctic Division (AAD), in Antarctica or at sub-Antarctic stations.

 Alcohol must not be consigned via the mail system.

-Only the voyages/flights listed in the transport schedule will be used to deliver Australia Post mail.
+Only available voyages/flights listed in the transport schedule will be used to deliver mail articles.
 It should not be expected that the AAD will be able to use other shipping options, e.g. tourist vessels, to deliver mail.
-Mail delivery to Antarctic stations by A319 Airbus is possible, but senders must remember that delivery is not guaranteed.
+Mail delivery to Antarctic stations by aircraft is possible, but senders must remember that delivery is not guaranteed.

-All mail must adhere to normal Australia Post restrictions as well as adhering to the Division’s environmental and quarantine requirements.
+All mail must adhere to the Division’s environmental and quarantine requirements.